Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Dim FName As String * 12, LName As String * 12, Add As String * 20

-When we read employee Name and Addresses into these Variables the values will be left-justified inside the Variable and the balance area of the declared size will be space filled to the right.
+When we read employee names and Addresses into these Variables, the values will be left-justified inside the Variable, and the balance area of the declared size will be space-filled to the right.
 This method will space out items at a fixed distance from each other and properly align them when displayed.

-The output Values are returned in the xTarget Array and the next steps format the Value List and display them in the List Box.
+The output Values are returned in the xTarget Array, and the next steps format the Value List and display it in the List Box.

 Share: